kiba/Writings/atg/chp6_diplomacy.md

 Now, on the other side of the table, Nem was there.

 "Hello, my name is Gerry Parkinson, a diplomat of the United States of America.
-I come here to negotiate an alliance with you agains the Goa'uld."
+I come here to negotiate an alliance with you against the Goa'uld."

 ***